 Privacy Shield Framework

-If your company is registered in the US, you can get GDPR compliant faster through first implementing Privacy Shield Framework.
+If your company is registered in the US, you can get GDPR compliant faster through the first implementing Privacy Shield Framework.
 PSF is well-documented, and I am up to a separate article on becoming PSF-compliant.
 I will also compile two ready-made cheatsheets covering both regulations.
-Will post everything the following week.
+I will post everything the following week.